What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Ferris wheel Eye of Malaysia The Eye of Malaysia

 The Menara Tower is the fifth tallest TV tower in the world.
 Its height is 421 meters.
-From the observation deck of this attraction, located above that of the Sky Bridge, the view is no worse than from the Petronas Twin Towers.
-There are restaurants and shops on the observation deck and at the base of the Menara Tower.
-At the base of the tower is a small Oceanarium, which is interesting to visit with children.
-The Menara Tower itself rises on top of the hills in the middle of the forest of one of the oldest reserves in Malaysia.
+From the observation deck of this attraction, located above that on the Sky Bridge, the view is no worse than from the Petronas Twin Towers.
+There are restaurants and shops at the observation deck and at the base of Menara Tower.
+At the base of the tower there is a small Oceanarium, which is interesting to visit with children.
+The Menara Tower itself rises on top of a hill in the middle of the forest of one of the oldest nature reserves in Malaysia.

 • The cost of an adult ticket is 49 ringgit (10.50 euros), a child ticket is 29 ringgit (6.25 euros).
 Family ticket (2+2) - 138 ringgit (29.75 euros)